wayn-r/lovelace-lcars-card/flattened_codebase.md

     return isInitialized;
   }

-  /**
-   * Handle animations triggered by state changes
-   */
-  private _handleStateChangeAnimations(elementId: string, newState: string): void {
+  private handleStateChangeAnimations(elementId: string, newState: string): void {
     if (!this.animationContext || !this.elementsMap) {
       return;
     }